EECA-NZ/TIMES-NZ-Model-Files/docs/issues-log.md

 ## Natural gas
 - Kapuni gas is underutilised, presumably due to higher carbon costs.
 This points to a minor imbalance in the demand sector - in reality, Kapuni natural gas is in high demand.
  - The model representation of gas network maintenance costs leads to unintended outcomes.
 Currently, these are assigned based on real-world delivery costs on a per-unit basis.
 The model, then, optimises maintenance costs by quickly and significantly reducing residential natural gas demand, as this is the highest maintenance cost on a per-unit basis.
 This is not realistic, as a reduction in natural gas demand does not reduce maintenance costs but should raise them for other users.
+It would be better to represent maintenance/delivery costs as a fixed capacity cost, which will capture behaviour better but also capture the "death spiral".

 ## Other supply side